status-im/help.status.im/docs/en/status-wallet/index.md

 # Status Wallet

-Store, send, receive and bridge crypto safely and anonymously.
-Status Wallet is an open-source non-custodial wallet.
+Status Wallet is an open-source non-custodial wallet that helps you store, send, receive and bridge crypto.